netxms/netxms-doc/user/management-console.rst

 and routed either manually or automatically for selected part of the network.
 Maps can be automatically generated based on:

-* IP topology, both Level 2 and Level 3
-* Geographical location of the objects
+* Layer 2 network topology
+* IP (layer 3) topology
-* Object relations
+* OSPF topology
+* Internal communication topology

 .. figure:: _images/networkmap_geomap.png

-   Geo map showing part of the ATM network
+   Automatically built network map based on OSPF topology

-To open existing map, either double click on the name in :ref:`object-browser` or right-click and select :guilabel:`Open map` in pop-up menu.
+To open existing map, left-click on the name in :ref:`object-browser`.

 .. _reports:

 Reports
 =======